 When are book award nominees notified of the results of the European Studies Book Award competition and what does the winner receive?

-A multi-disciplinary Book Award Committee appointed by the Council’s Executive Committee will choose the winner and a formal presentation of the award will be conducted at the Council’s 21st International Conference of Europeanists (Washington, D.C., March 2014).
+A multi-disciplinary Book Award Committee appointed by the Council’s Executive Committee will choose the winner and a formal presentation of the award will be conducted at the CES' Meetings and Conferences (Washington, D.C., March 2014).
 The winning author will receive $1,000 and travel assistance to attend the conference and award ceremony.
 Both the winner and top two finalists will be recognized in the Council's publications and on its website.

-Yes, all CES fellows (pre-dissertation and dissertation completion) are required to present their research at a CES conference and to prepare a short research article suitable for publication in the Council's periodical, Perspectives on Europe.
+Yes, all CES fellows (pre-dissertation and dissertation completion) are required to present their research at a CES conference and to prepare a short research article suitable for publication in the CES' online journal.
 Winners of all other awards and prizes are not required to attend.

 ^ Back to top